Skip to Main Content

 ChatGPT is a specific chatbot built as an online assistant that can talk back-and-forth with a user.
 Its creator, OpenAI, described ChatGPT in 2022 by saying, "We have trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format makes it possible for ChatGPT to answer follow-up questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests." (see footnote 1, below)

-One important thing to note when trying to understand ChatGPT is that it does not understand what it is composing.
-Instead, the chatbot is guessing the most likely word that follows the previous word, and the most likely word after that, and so on.
+One important thing to note when trying to understand ChatGPT and GPT-4 is that both versions do not understand what they are composing.
+Instead, the chatbot guesses the most likely word to follows the previous word, and the most likely word after that, and so on.

 Warner (2022) describes the inner workings of ChatGPT in layman's terms, saying: